SmartMeshFoundation/Spectrum/internal/smc-devnet/README.md

 # smc-devnet
-used for spectrum blockchain devnet
+used for mesh-chain blockchain devnet